A complete guide to testing mobile applications with in-depth tutorials:

 Keep an eye on the size of your Mobile App

-Another important advice for mobile testers – Please keep checking the size of your app after each release.
+Another important piece of advice for mobile testers – Please keep checking the size of your app after each release.

-We should ensure that the size of the app doesn’t reach a point where even we as an end user won’t wish to download this app due to its large size.
+We should ensure that the size of the app doesn’t reach a point where even we as end-user won’t wish to download this app due to its large size.

 Testing App Upgrade Scenarios

 For mobile testers, app upgrade testing is very important.
-Ensure your app doesn’t crash on upgrade as the dev team may have done mismatching of a version number.
+Ensure your app doesn’t crash on the upgrade as the dev team may have mismatched a version number.

 For Example, a user might have saved his bank card details in apps like PayTm, etc.

-Point over here is – Do try to use your app on your own devices except for the ones you use in the office.
+The point over here is – To try to use your app on your own devices except for the ones you use in the office.
 It is quite possible that you see some issues with your app.

 App Permission Testing

 Next on the list is Permission Testing of mobile apps.
-Almost every second app asks its users for access to their phone’s contact, camera, Gallery, Location etc. I have seen few testers who make a mistake by not testing the proper combinations of these permissions.
+Almost every second app asks its users for access to their phone’s contact, camera, Gallery, Location, etc. I have seen a few testers who make a mistake by not testing the proper combinations of these permissions.

-I can recall a real-time Example when we were testing a chat app which had all the features of sharing images and Audio files.
+I can recall a real-time Example when we were testing a chat app that had all the features of sharing images and Audio files.
 Permission for Storage was set to NO.

 Now, when a user would click on the Camera option it never opened till the permission for storage is set to YES.
 The scenario was ignored as Android Marshmallow had this functionality that if storage permission is set to NO, the camera cannot be used for that app.

 The scope extends further than what we have discussed in the above paragraph.
 We should make sure that the app is not asking for any permissions which are not used.